oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   Click on Add.

-## Task 7: Customize the Switchover plan - Add Elastic Search Services Boot-up Scripts
+## Task 7: Customize the Switchover plan - Add Elastic Search Services Boot-up Scripts in Phoenix

 1. Click on Add group.
 Provide a name to the group as Start Elastic Search Services.